CELL BUILDER REBUILD

 3

-▶ Thursday — Cell builder prep day
+▶ Monday — Cell builder prep day

 Entrance management & final setup

-Confirm Cloake Board is in the closed position.
+Confirm Cloake board is in the closed position.
 Fill feeder with sugar syrup.
 Add pollen patty if not using a pollen frame.
 The upper deep is now queenless and packed with young bees — ready to accept the graft tomorrow.

 4

-▶ Friday — Graft day
+▶ Tuesday — Graft day

 Graft the larvae & introduce the frame